JulienrBourgeois/Intro-to-Unity/README.md

 That's it!
 All of those mini-tasks together form my introduction to Unity programming!
 I spent a total of eight months working on all of these little tasks, while also having to keep up with my other school work.
 I even got the privelage to sit down and talk with some Unity VR software developers about the logic of some of these tasks!
 Unity will forever be a part of my life whether or not I use it in the future!
 Whenever i'm feeling creative and want to make a cool game, Unity is the place for me to come back to.
-I am son grateful for my journey with Unity over the past 8 months as it has really boosted my love for computer science as a whole!
+I am so grateful for my journey with Unity over the past 8 months as it has really boosted my love for computer science as a whole!